3.7. Parallel Query

 Execution State:

-The environment information necessary for the Leader and Workers to execute the same query consistently.
-See README.parallel in details.
-This includes information such as:- All configuration parameters (GUC)
+This encompasses the environmental information necessary for both the Leader and Workers to execute the same query consistently.
+(Refer to README.parallel for a comprehensive list).
+Key components include:- All configuration parameters (GUCs).

-- The set of libraries dynamically loaded by dfmgr.c.
+- The set of libraries dynamically loaded via dfmgr.c.

 -

-.
-See ExecParallelInitializeDSM() for detail. - The instrumentation and usage information for reporting purposes.
+- Instrumentation and resource usage structures for reporting purposes.

 3.7.1.3.
 Creating Workers

-The number of Workers planned in the query plan may differ from the actual number of Workers running.
-This is because the maximum number of Workers is limited by max_parallel_workers, and there may not be enough available Workers due to other parallel query processes.
+The number of workers in the query plan may be different from the number of workers actually started.
+This is because the total number of workers is limited by the max_parallel_workers parameter.
+Also, there may not be enough worker slots if other parallel queries are running at the same time.

-The EXPLAIN ANALYZE command shows both the planned and launched number of Workers.
+The EXPLAIN ANALYZE command displays both the “Planned” and “Launched” number of Workers, allowing for verification of resource allocation.

 testdb=# EXPLAIN ANALYZE SELECT * FROM d WHERE id BETWEEN 1 AND 100;